How to Dehydrate Ground Beef – Dehydrating Ground Beef, A Step-by-Step Guide

 These inexpensive Nesco 13.5-inch fruit roll sheet inserts come in 2 to a pack.
 You’re going to need one for each dehydrator tray and maybe a few extra.
 They are perfect for making fruit rolls, drying sauces & soups, and catching drips to make cleanup easy.
 The no-spill lip allows you to dry liquids and semi-liquids like fruits, sauces, soups, and gelatins.
 They do stain when drying tomato products, but no worries.

 Try to spread a thin layer of beef crumbles on the dehydrator trays for a better outcome and a faster dry time.
-We average 2 dehydrator trays for every pound of cooked ground beef in our Nesco FD-61.
+We average 2 dehydrator trays for every pound of cooked ground beef in our Nesco food dehydrator.

 The dehydrator trays have been prepared; we are using one fruit roll sheet for each dehydrator tray.
 Then, we layered on the cooked beef crumbles.
 We took extra time to further break down the larger crumbles into smaller pieces.